 Take a waterside drive to Stonington Borough, just 10 minutes east of Mystic along routes 1 and 1A.
 This beautiful village is full of Colonial-era architecture, and antique shops on Water and Main Streets.
 Stroll the harborfront to watch the fishing boats.

-Foxwoods Resort & Casino houses two large theaters – Fox Theater and MGM Grand – so if gambling’s not your cup of tea, you can still enjoy this hotspot of world-class performances and restaurants ranging from casual to formal.
+Foxwoods Resort & Casino houses two large theaters.
+So if gambling’s not your cup of tea, you can still enjoy this hotspot of world-class performances and restaurants ranging from casual to formal.

 Mystic Seaport is a living history museum of an 1830s-era shipbuilding town like … Mystic!
 See a real whale ship, historic vessels, historic work places like a ship’s chandler and barrel maker, and a lighthouse.
 Browse a delightful and educational gift shop.